The holiday season is a time for celebration and rest, but it’s also when accidents and crime rates spike.

 Keep Your Holiday Tree Safe

-A holiday tree is a popular decoration during this season, but it can also be a dangerous one too.
-Most holiday trees can be highly flammable, so keeping them away from fires or heat sources is essential to avoid any significant fire outbreaks.
+A holiday tree is a popular decoration this season but can also be dangerous.
+Most holiday trees can be flammable, so keeping them away from fires or heat sources is essential to avoid significant fire outbreaks.
 The lights that surround the tree can also become a liability.
 Read on to learn more about decoration & light safety.